 You can even enhance this morning aerobics session with two easy boosts.
 Number one is some form of caffeine, which mobilizes fatty acids and may help to convert them to other tissue types or empty them more quickly.
 Two great caffeine sources are green tea or just wholesome, organic coffee.
 Drink either of those or any natural caffeine source prior to doing your fasted workout.
 The second way is to sneak in some cold exposure by either taking a cold shower before or after your workout or by working out in a cold environment either by exercising outside or by swimming.
-You'll learn why cold will give you a boost below.
+You'll learn more on how to burn fat with cold and how cold exposure will give you a boost below.

 4. Cold Thermogenesis

-Cold exposure has been shown to reduce inflammation, increase brown adipose tissue activity and energy expenditure, increase metabolism by 80% during cold exposure, increases adiponectin, a protein that increases fat burning with low levels being associated with obesity, and much more.
-This article gives a comprehensive overview of the benefits of cold thermogenesis and different ways you can implement it.
+Cold exposure has been shown to reduce inflammation, increase brown adipose tissue activity and energy expenditure, increase metabolism by 80% during cold exposure, increases adiponectin (a protein that increases fat burning with low levels being associated with obesity), and much more.

-The easiest ways to benefit from cold exposure are by taking cold showers daily, sleeping in temperatures lower than 66 degrees, or wearing targeted ice packs by using a Cool Fat Burner vest.
+The easiest ways to benefit from cold exposure are by taking cold showers daily, sleeping in temperatures lower than 66 degrees, or wearing targeted ice packs by using a product like the Cool Fat Burner vest.
 Bitter melon extract works synergistically with cold exposure to increase brown fat.